SAND-Math: Using LLMs to Generate Novel, Difficult and Useful Mathematics Questions and Answers: SAND-Math Pipeline

 \subsection{Novelty Filtering}

-To ensure our synthetic data can be safely mixed with public corpora without introducing redundancy, we apply a final novelty filter to $\mathcal{D}_{\text{diff}}$.
-This step removes questions that are semantically similar to content on the public web including open-source datasets, thereby promoting genuine reasoning over memorization.
-Following Algorithm~\ref{alg:novelty_check}, we use each question as a web search query and compute its maximum semantic similarity to the top-10 search results using \texttt{Alibaba-NLP/gte-Qwen2-7B-instruct} \cite{li2023towards} embeddings.
-Questions exceeding a similarity threshold of $\tau=0.85$ are discarded.
-This process removed 4\% of the questions, resulting in our final dataset of 8,842 novel problems, which we name \textbf{SAND-Math}.
+To ensure our dataset can be safely combined with public corpora without redundancy, we apply a final novelty filter to $\mathcal{D}_{\text{diff}}$.
+Each question is used as a web search query, and its maximum semantic similarity to the top-10 results is computed with strong sentence embedding model, following Algorithm~\ref{alg:novelty_check}.
+Any question with similarity above $\tau=0.85$ is discarded.
+This removed 4\% of the data, producing our final dataset of 8,842 novel problems, which we call \textbf{SAND-Math}.